Yurlungur/algorithms-and-data-structures-practice/README.md

 - Insertion and deletion in O(log(N))
 - BST version constructed in O(Nlog(N)) time
 - Heap version constructed in O(N) time

+# Algorithms

+## Sorting Algorithms

+### Bubble sort

+- The simplest sort O(N^2) time
+- Iterates through the array, pairwise exchanging elements
+- Largest element will "bubble up" to right of array
+- Repeat on subarray not containing largest elements

+### Selection Sort

+- Walks through array and swaps smallest element to lowest index
+- Repeats on subarray
+- O(N^2) time
+- Easy to perform in-place

+### Merge Sort

+- If two subarrays are sorted, one can merge them to make the new array sorted
+- Merge sort recursively does this on left- and right-halves of array
+- O(N log(N)) time.
+Merge has linear cost.
+Must be performed log(N) times.

+### Quicksort

+- Finds "pivot" and ensures  elements smaller than it are to its left
+- Recursively performs this on subarrays to left and right of pivot
+- Efficient in place
+- Worst case: O(N^2) if one partition of array is empty
+- Best and average cases: O(N log(N))
+- By far fastest sort on average (if there are few repeated elements)